 The second Crock-Pot looked vaguely familiar.
 Stains from my six-alarm chili streaked its aluminum base but I could not recall using it.

 Even more troubling was the third Crock-Pot snuggled behind the second.

-Even more troubling was a third Crock-Pot, snuggled behind the second.
-It was a small affair, with a heavy glass top and a base the color of baked beans.
+This one was a small affair with a heavy glass top and a base the color of baked beans.
 Again, the pot looked familiar.
-You see them used all the time at gatherings to keep food warm but I have no clue how this one got there.
+I had seen it used at gatherings to keep food warm but I also had no clue how it got into my cupboard.

 But then things got scary – while cleaning under the bottom shelf my hand brushed against a hard plastic object.
 It was unmistakably the control knob of yet another a Crock-Pot.
 In a panic, I flailed wildly under the shelf and to my utter amazement, I discovered a mine of slow-cookers, all of which I chucked into the hallway in a clatter cacophony of Crock-pots

 There were Hamilton-Beach bases without pots and RIVAL pots without bases.
 There were old clay pots with no lids and modern creations so elegant that one could barely call them Crock-Pots.
 There was one faded earthen slow-cooker with handmade Navajo designs and a mysterious pot so darkened by soot that the print of a mastodon was barely visible.

 Had I tapped into the vein from which all Crock-Pots emerge?